dimparf/Soriento/README.md

  - Creating/deleting OrientDb classes by case classes.
  - Transparent CRUD for documents represented as case classes.
  - Linked or Embedded definitions for case classes.
+ - Support deserialization for case classes with @Embedded list/set of case classes.
  - Transactions support.
  - Query by SQL.